Skip to content

 How to Select Stocks to Invest into

 Start within your circle of competency – what you are good at and have interest in.
 That could be your job or business.
-For example, if you work in the retail industry, start with F&B or consumer goods shares like Nestle, Padini, Berjaya Food, Starbucks etc
+For example, if you work in the retail industry, start with Fu0026amp;B or consumer goods shares like Nestle, Padini, Berjaya Food, Starbucks etc

 How can I Easily Start Investing in Stocks?